 Are bread digestion issues preventing you from enjoying pizza?

 Bread digestion issues meant that for many years we avoided eating much pizza, for that very reason.
 This was all very well, but we always felt a bit cheated!
 If bread is one of the oldest foods of mankind, then surely it can’t be so inherently bad for us??
-During the past COVID -sticken year of 2020 we began to experiment more with home-made dough, particularly pizzas, and found that it wasn’t causing us the same bread digestion issues like shop-bought stuff.
+During the COVID-stricken year of 2020, we began to experiment more with homemade dough, particularly pizzas and found that it wasn’t causing us the same bread digestion issues as shop-bought stuff.

 Could sourdough provide relief?